xodio/xod/docs/guide/program-structure/README.md

 For example, the [clock](/libs/xod/core/clock/) node sends outputs at regular time intervals.

 Pins are depicted as holes with short labels.
-Inputs are placed on a darker background, and outputs are placed on a lighter background.
+Inputs are placed at the top of the node, and outputs are at the bottom.

 ![Nodes inputs and outputs](./nodes-inputs-outputs.png)